gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 lieutenant-governor of Ireland until the royal pleasure was known.
 On their arrival they informed the king of the change of affairs in consequence of the earl's death.
 Whereupon the king sent over to Ireland
 <!-- 57 --> William Fitz-Aldelm, attended by ten men-at-arms of Fitz-Aldelm's own household, to fill the office of
 lieutenant governor.
-There were joined in commission with him John de Courcy, who had also ten men-at- arms, and Robert Fitz-Stephen and Milo de Cogan,who had distinguished themselves in the worse than civil two years' wars, under the banner of the king, both in England and France, and who now took with them twenty men-at-arms.
-Raymond, having heard of their landing, set forth from Dublin with a well- appointed body of troops, and meeting them on the confines of Wexford, after offering his congratulations, and embracing them in a friendly manner, proceeded forthwith to surrender and place in the charge of William Fitz-Aldelm, as the king's lieutenant, all the cities, towns, and castles of Ireland, and the several hostages which were in his custody.
+There were joined in commission with him John de Courcy, who had also ten men-at-arms, and Robert Fitz-Stephen and Milo de Cogan, who had distinguished themselves in the worse than civil two years' wars, under the banner of the king, both in England and France, and who now took with them twenty men-at-arms.
+Raymond, having heard of their landing, set forth from Dublin with a well-appointed body of troops, and meeting them on the confines of Wexford, after offering his congratulations, and embracing them in a friendly manner, proceeded forthwith to surrender and place in the charge of William Fitz-Aldelm, as the king's lieutenant, all the cities, towns, and castles of Ireland, and the several hostages which were in his custody.